 Using events logged in the Seer app, we can determine seizure cycles and forecast seizure risk.

 In our research, we measured the cycles of seizure risk and determined how reliable the cycles are to forecast someone’s chance of having a seizure.
 We used the seizure times recorded in the Seer app to detect two possible cycles: a ‘fast cycle’ and a ‘slow cycle’.

 The fast cycle represents a short cycle of 1 or 2 days, likely driven by circadian rhythms of the body (e.g. sleep).
 The slow cycle could be one week or longer.
 Combining these two cycles develops a ‘score’ of seizure likelihood — low, medium, or high — that represents the risk of having a seizure in the next hour.

-From these measurements, we can develop an individualised seizure cycle based on each app user’s logged events.
+From these measurements, we can develop an individualized seizure cycle based on each app user’s logged events.

 Making forecasts more powerful with wearable and implanted devices

 Our ongoing research has established that pairing Seer app data with implanted or wearable devices, such as Epiminder and Fitbit respectively, can play an important role in forecasting seizures.

 We’ve been able to improve the accuracy of risk forecasting by partnering with Fitbit to gather other signals, particularly heart rate, which are very strong indicators of the cycles that take place inside the body.

 The most accurate way to track someone’s seizure cycle is to continuously measure their brain activity, since it is ultimately the brain that causes seizures to occur.
 In fact, we know that long-term recordings of brain waves show very clear, multi-day cycles that are strongly predictive of seizure risk.
 Previously, these cycles have only been found using implanted brain recording devices.